Rights of Employees

 Examples of Tortious Interference With EmploymentThere are many ways in which someone can commit tortious interference that would harm your current employment or business relationship.
 For example, a customer, client, jilted ex-boyfriend or ex-girlfriend, or another third party could lie, exaggerate, or otherwise malign you in a way that could cause your employer to fire you, discipline you or pass you up for a promotion, or cause a customer not to want to do business with you.

-Statute of LimitationsUnder New Jersey employment law, the statute of limitations for a tortious interference claim is six years.
+In the event litigation becomes necessary, you should be aware that under New Jersey law, the statute of limitations for a tortious interference claim is six years.
 In other words, you must bring this claim within six years after the wrongful conduct occurred.

 Contact Us About Your Tortious Interference ClaimThe New Jersey employment lawyers at Rabner Baumgart Ben-Asher & Nirenberg, P.C. have experience handling claims of both tortious interference with contract and tortious interference with prospective economic advantage that impacted a work or business relationship.